 Tissue Distribution Program

-The Tissue Distribution Program is administered through the Pathology Services Unit.
-Tissues are collected prospectively at the request of the recipient and according to the recipient’s protocol.
-Priority is given to OHSU investigators.
+The TDP is administered through the PSU.
+Tissues from NHPs are collected prospectively at the request of the recipient and according to the recipient's protocol.
 Off campus investigators typically receive fresh tissue shipped overnight or frozen tissues shipped within 10 days of collection.
 Several types of tissues (including reproductive tracts, tissues from aged animals and liver as a source of genomic DNA) are collected and stored as a resource for distribution by other ONPRC cores.
-These tissues are collected and frozen by the Pathology Unit and transferred for storage and cataloging by the respective programs.
-The intent is to maximize the utilization of the limited nonhuman primate resource.
+These tissues are collected and frozen by the PSU and transferred for storage and cataloging by the respective programs.
+The intent is to maximize the utilization of our limited, invaluable NHP resource.

 Inquires may be directed to Tissue Distribution email@example.com.